The BCI Society’s board is pleased to announce a call for workshop proposals for the 2023 BCI Meeting.

 Workshops are a defining feature of the BCI Meeting Series.
 BCI Meeting workshops have a distinctive emphasis on interaction and contribution from all members.
 They help to shape the field of BCI research, producing consensus and collaborations.
-There will be three workshop time slots devoted to 3-hour workshops that will run concurrently.
+There will be three 3-h workshop time slots, in which multiple workshops will run concurrently.
 Each workshop will engage 10-40 participants and focus on a specific topic.

 Workshop Proposal Guidelines

 - The workshop leader must be a BCI society member.